 1.10.
 “Intellectual Property Rights”

-shall mean any of Cato’s service order forms, or if the Solution is subscribed through a Partner then the service order forms of Cato’s authorized Partners, with respect to subscription of the Solution.
+means any of Cato’s service order forms or proposals, or if the Solution is subscribed through a Partner, then the service order forms of Cato’s authorized Partners, with respect to subscription of the Solution.
 The term “Order” also includes any applicable renewal, upgrade or upsell you make to increase or upgrade your Scope of Use (as hereinafter defined).

-shall mean (i) the Cato proprietary software as a service (SaaS), known as the Cato Cloud, (ii) any software and/or services that are delivered to Customer under the Order on behalf of Cato or any software that is provided with the Hardware; (iii) all revisions, corrections, modifications, enhancements, improvements and/or updates and upgrades to the foregoing, and (iv) all related documentation included in the package and/or placed on Cato’s World Wide Web site.
+means (i) the Cato proprietary software as a service (SaaS), known as the Cato Cloud, (ii) any software and/or services that are delivered to Customer under the Order on behalf of Cato or any software that is provided with the Hardware; (iii) all revisions, corrections, modifications, enhancements, improvements and/or updates and upgrades to the foregoing, and (iv) all related documentation included in the package and/or placed on Cato’s Website or the Cato Management Application.

 1.15.
 “Subscription Term”

 3.1.
-Your Order will specify your authorized scope of use for the Solution, which may include: (a) the bandwidth per site; (b) the number of mobile users; and (c) other restrictions (as applicable, the “Scope of Use”).
+Your Order will specify your authorized scope of use for the Solution, which may include: (a) the bandwidth volume per site; (b) the number of mobile users; and (c) other terms (as applicable, the “Scope of Use”).

 3.2.
 This Agreement applies whether you subscribe for the Solution directly from Cato or through Cato’s authorized Partners.
 Cato is not bound by any obligations to you other than what Cato has explicitly agreed to in this Agreement.